-School Nutrition will accommodate food allergies and special dietary needs when documentation from a doctor is provided.
-MCSD SNP will make modifications and substitutions to the regular school meals for a student with a disability that restricts their diet.
-Special Dietary Needs Prescription Form must be completed and signed by a physician for a student with a disability before the school cafeteria can provide any modifications or substitutions.
+MCSD School Nutrition will make meal modifications and substitutions to the regular school meals for a student with a disability that restricts their diet.
+The Special Dietary Needs Prescription Form must be completed and signed by a licensed physician, unless the child has a healthcare plan or an IEP/504 Plan on file, and returned to MCSD

-The completed form must be provided to the school cafeteria Manager, the clinic worker, and the special needs dietitian.
+School Nutrition Program, including the school cafeteria manager and the Nutrition Specialist before the school cafeteria can provide any modifications or substitutions.
 A form and instructions can be found on the School Nutrition page of the MCSD web site, or at the school clinic or cafeteria.
-Nutrition analysis chart for menu items is available on the website.
+You may contact the School Nutrition office at 706-748-2386 for more information.